Youth Programs Overview

 Our program offers comprehensive circus training for youth of all ages and skill levels.

-Our next age group is 5-6, for these children there is Kinder Circus.
+For kids under 6 there is Kinder Circus.
 The goal of Kinder Circus is to get kids of this age an introduction to circus arts and movement and also to prepare them for the Beginning Circus classes and camps.
 5 and 6 year olds who have "graduated" from our Kinder Circus Program can attend other classes and camps with permission.

 For kids up to 6 years old.